-International participants maintain an intense tour schedule resembling that of a professional ensemble.
-They rehearse and perform a well-planned program in a variety of venues, allowing for a level of artistic achievement far beyond similar student groups.
-Group travel fosters lifelong friendships and creates powerful memories of their tour.
-Upon their return, students often feel a remarkable sense of achievement as they realize their experience can help to broaden opportunities for future endeavors, whether college admissions, a career pathway, or additional travel and exchange.
+The Blue Lake International Exchange Program maintains an intense tour schedule resembling that of a professional ensemble.
+Participants rehearse and perform in a variety of venues, allowing for a level of artistic achievement far beyond similar student groups.
+These shared artistic achievements foster lifelong friendships and creates powerful memories.
+Upon their return, students often feel a remarkable sense of accomplishment as they realize their experience can help to broaden opportunities for future endeavors, whether college admissions, a career pathway, or additional travel and exchange.